off-by-some/contrakit/examples/README.md

 ## Quantum Modeling Examples

 The quantum examples show how to model quantum mechanical phenomena using contrakit.
 They demonstrate different types of quantum behavior and their contradiction costs.

+*Requires matplotlib and qutip for visualization and quantum computations.
+Install with `poetry install --with examples`*

 9. **File: [`quantum/CHSH.py`](quantum/CHSH.py)** — Bell inequality violations and quantum correlation analysis